shakfu/py-js/README.md

 pymx     | min-devkit | c++    | concise, modern, using [pybind11](https://github.com/pybind/pybind11)
 zpy      | max-sdk    | c      | uses [zeromq](https://zeromq.org) for 2way-comms with an external python process

 The common objective in these externals is to help you use and distribute your python code and libraries in your Max applications.
-They are largely differentiated in the way that this is done and in the choice how to deploy your patch, package or standalone.
+They are largely differentiated in the ways that this is done and in packaging choices which serve different deployment requirements for your patch, package or standalone.

 Please see below for a full overview and feature comparison of the externals.